szunyog/szunyog.github.io/_posts/2014-10-22-mssql-kill-db-connections.md

 date:   2014-10-22 20:31:49
 categories: sql
 tags: [mssql]
+description: MSSQL script to kill connections to a database except mine.
 ---

 The first trivial solution is to switch the database to single user mode.
 It can be done by the following command: